📞 (951) 503-0206

 Our Approach for Fallbrook's Agricultural Properties

-Grove-Adjacent Rodent Management
+Grove-Adjacent Pest Management

-Standard residential rodent control isn't sufficient when your property borders producing groves.
+Standard residential pest control isn't sufficient when your property borders producing groves.
 We implement aggressive exterior bait station networks along the grove-residential boundary, combined with thorough roof-level exclusion of the home.
-Snap trapping in attics and crawl spaces removes existing populations while the perimeter stations intercept incoming rodents.
+Snap trapping in attics and crawl spaces removes existing populations while the perimeter stations intercept incoming pests.
 This boundary defense strategy acknowledges that eliminating the grove's rat population isn't feasible—the goal is protecting your home from it.

 Agricultural-Interface Ant Control